 My point here is, increasing the pass mark to 40%, 50% or 70% is not going to miraculously solve the problems that we are facing with regards to our education, it only means that we are going to have a higher number of learners failing to pass grade 12.
 I am by no means saying that we should not address the issue of where our education is headed.
 We do have a crisis within our education system but the 30% pass mark is not the main issue.
 The issue here is, we have a shortage of qualified quality educators.

-Another factor that may have more of a negative impact on our education system than the “30% debate” is that it has become too “one-size-fits-all” and singular in stream.
+Another factor that may have more of a negative impact on our education system than the, “30% debate” is that it has become too, “one-size-fits-all” and singular in stream.
 This makes it difficult for learners to successfully pass all of their subjects.
-Why is a learner who plans to study journalism forced into studying mathematics in grade 12 whereas they should actually be focusing on the subjects that are in line with what they intend to study post-matric?
+Why is a learner who plans to study journalism forced to study mathematics in grade 12, whereas they should actually be focusing on the subjects that are in line with what they intend to study post-matric?